Three years ago today, my own personal guru moved into our house.

 We joyfully surrendered to the unknown.

 We knew very little about her past, other than the fact that she had been living on the streets for a while.
 Her claws were so long they wrapped around and dug into the pads of her feet.
 Half of her teeth had to be pulled because they were rotted.
 She didn’t know how to play.
 The sound of clapping made her cower.
 She had terrible nightmares that left her snarling and whimpering and snapping at anything she could reach.
 Life had not been easy for this dog.

 She reminds me that everyone has a past, sometimes wonderful and sometimes challenging.
-It all needs to be acknowledged, learned from and then let go.
+We need to acknowledge it, learned from it, and then let go.
 I don’t know exactly what Grace has gone through.
 She has a deep affection for the sound of an ice cream container being opened, so she’s clearly got some fond memories from her old life, too.
 But really, the details are irrelevant.

 That’s the amazing thing about her.
 Grace doesn’t care if you’re divorced or you got fired or your parents sucked at showing affection.
 She just cares about this moment right here.
 How it feels to be present together.
 Nothing else matters to her.

-We all carry connections to our past – as we should – those experiences made us who we are and homage should be paid.
-Grace still gets excited when she sees a dumpster, since that was presumably the only way she ate for a while.
-Just like I still retain some of my old acting skills like hitting a mark and memorizing dialogue effortlessly.
-But those things don’t need to be in the foreground.
+We all carry connections to our past.
+As we should.
+Those experiences made us who we are and homage should be paid.
+Grace still gets excited when she sees a dumpster since that was presumably the only way she ate for a while.
+Similarly, I still retain some of my old acting skills like hitting a mark and memorizing dialogue effortlessly.
+But those things don’t need to be in the foreground anymore.
 They don’t need to take precedence over what is going on – just here, just now.

 And since we are all in this together, love is always the answer.
 Whatever wounds we have can be soothed by the love that comes from waiting outside the bathroom door for someone – when you know they would totally wait for you, too.

 Happy birthday, Gracie.